 IDNA2003 Compatibility

+[TBD: make each case a sub-sub-sub section, e.g. 6.2.7.1 etc.]

 The Latin GP has analyzed and discussed the pros and cons of different solutions for mitigating risks arising from IDNA 2003 compatibility issues, as discussed in detail in Appendix D.5.

+[TBD: while 00DF is implicated in the transition from IDNA 2003, there is independent rationale for the proposed variant treatment.
+It might be better to focus on that aspect and mention IDNA2003 only in passing.]

 In the case of Latin Small Letter Sharp S (00DF), the LGR proposes a solution which includes the code point together with a variant relationship with the sequence of letters ‘ss’ (0073 0073), as follows: